Dwein9/BudgetButler/README.md

 * This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Getting Started
-Clone the project and run `npm install` to download the necessary modules.
+After following the directions from the Rails API repository, clone this project and run `npm install` to download the necessary modules.
+Then `npm start` to serve the files to a localport.
 Or view here, https://budgetbutler.co

 ## Created by
 * **Franco Cappitta** - https://github.com/Franco84
 * **David Weinstein** - https://github.com/dwein9
 * **Jonathan Zylberberg** - https://github.com/ZylberbergJ23